AbominableIntelligence/oldeschule-syntax/README.md

-Longing for some old-school(ish) Turbo Pascal/BCPP hues?
+Longing for some old-school(ish) Turbo Pascal/BCPP hues for your Atom editor?

 Look no further.
 Enjoy!